molzri3/NorthHackingDays/WEB/Very_Secure/README.md

 # Writhup - Very_secure

 ## Description
-only admin should see what s hidding and get the flag otherwise you r note allowed
+only admin should see what s hidding and get the flag otherwise you r not allowed

 ## Setup Instructions
 1. Build the Docker container: